andrewhodel/sdb/README.md

 mydb.remove_index('field');
 ```

-# Write the db to disk
+# write the db to disk

 Disk writes only happen when forced them.